January 23, 2019

 Sociologists appreciate that agency is unevenly distributed.
 Subscribing to a humanist emancipatory ideal dedicated to human flourishing on top of a natural self-interest in nurturing resilient living systems, one might want for digital technologies and services to expand agency on the whole, attenuate pre-digital constraints, and potentially spread it around a little more evenly.

-Human beings are, of course, prioritised here over other person types (e.g. corporates), and it is worth then considering what we mean by human being in the digital age, specifically our digital augmentation as touched upon in the first post when defining person.
+Human beings are, of course, prioritized here over other person types (e.g. corporates), and it is worth then considering what we mean by human being in the digital age, specifically our digital augmentation as touched upon in the first post when defining person.
 Norbert Wiener anticipated this informational, cyber extension of ourselves way back in 1950!

 ... where a man's word goes, and where his power of perception goes, to that point his control and in a sense his physical existence is extended.
 To see and to give commands to the whole world is almost the same as being everywhere.